 There are various tools used for storing and maintaining a large amount of variety of data.

 Spotify has millions of users, songs, music, and podcasts.
 It is difficult to analyze this type of data and generate useful insights.
-As a result, for complex analysis, a "data-lake" based on Hadoop is used.
+As a result, for complex analysis, a "data lake" based on Hadoop is used.

-Spotify used it to assist in training machines for better track and music recommendation to users, calculating royalties, serving user-intentioned ads, measuring audience response to new features and functions, and generating business reporting marketing campaigns, etc.
+Spotify used it to assist in training machines for better track and music recommendations to users, calculating royalties, serving user-intentioned ads, measuring audience response to new features and functions, and generating business reporting marketing campaigns, etc.

-According to this 2017 blog, Hadoop handles big data inflows with a 2500 node on-premise Apache Hadoop Cluster for Spotify.
+According to this 2017 blog, Hadoop handles big data inflows with a 2500-node on-premise Apache Hadoop Cluster for Spotify.